It always goes something like this;

 . . .

 Food has occupied a large area of my consciousness for as long as I can remember.
 A fixation, some might say.
 I was reminded of this just the other day as I sat listening to a radio program where guests recollected their first kiss.
-In precise detail, each person who was asked could remember the exact moment it happened, where they were, and how it felt.
+In precise detail, each person, when asked, could remember the exact moment it happened, where they were, and how it felt.
 I gave it some thought.
 Could I remember my first kiss?
 No. Not even sort of.
 But, food memories?
 Now that’s a different story.

 Take the Box Social scene in Oklahoma, for instance.
 When all the other girls were dreamily wondering whether Curly or Jud would win the bidding war for Laurey’s lunch – and ultimately her hand in marriage- I was more interested in the lemon pie in her daintily decorated basket.